 Through tragedy to triumph

-John Downey is founder of CM/Cleanfax® magazine and served as its editor for many years.
+John Downey is founder of Cleanfax magazine and served as its editor for many years.
 He serves as executive editor of the Cleaning Industry Research Institute (CIRI).

 Share This Article